What is TORA?

 Background info:

-- To protect against hydroplaning, aircrafts are fitted with anti skid system which, as its name implies, prevents against skidding of the wheels
+• To protect against hydroplaning, aircraft are fitted with anti skid system which, as its name implies, prevents against skidding of the wheels

 What is the 3 Kelvin spread rule?